dhruvpapdeja06/Data-Science_Resources/README.md

 # Data-Science_Resources
 This repository contains all my assignments, jupyter files, and quizzes.
-You can also refer for practice.
+You can also refer for practice (Beginner TO Intermediate level)